 Winner: Virgin Media

 Virgin’s M500 package offers a blisteringly quick 516Mb average download speed.
-It’s not too expensive, either.
-However, it is disappointing that you only get a relatively meagre 36Mb upload speed which isn’t that much faster than BT Fibre 2.
+It’s not too expensive, either, given the speed.
+However, it is disappointing that you only get a relatively meagre 36Mb upload rate which isn’t that much faster than BT Fibre 2, considering the massive difference in download.

 BT Fibre 2 is the quickest BT deal most of us can get right now, and it offers roughly the same top speed as other providers using the Openreach network.
 If you rule out Virgin Media as an option, then it is worth comparing BT against other Openreach providers, as there are cheaper packages available that deliver the same performance.

-We should note that our comparison only takes into account the packages that we offer and which are widely available.
-BT does have much faster Ultrafast and Fibre To The Premises (FTTP) broadband which is a close competitor to Virgin, but at the time of writing these have very limited availability.
-Virgin has also started offering gigabit broadband in a few locations, but at present, it’s not something most people can get.
+We should note that our comparison only takes into account the packages that are widely available, and it excludes TV bundles.
+BT does have much faster Ultrafast and Fibre To The Premises (FTTP) broadband which are a close competitor to Virgin, but at the time of writing these have very limited availability.
+Virgin now has a 630Mb service which is only available as part of a TV bundle.
+It has also started offering gigabit broadband in a few locations, but at present, it’s not something most people can get.

 Price and affordability: which is the cheapest, BT or Virgin Media?